Purple Reigns! Why Purple Foods Are Good for You

 Purple Potatoes

 I’ve found that purple produce has more flavors, too.
-I wrote about my heirloom blue potatoes (which are really purple) have a sweet nutty taste when roasted that surpasses any white potato.
+I wrote about my heirloom blue potatoes (which are really purple), which have a sweet, nutty taste when roasted that surpasses any white potato.

-Kansas State University developed this purple sweet potatoes.
+Kansas State University developed these purple sweet potatoes.
 Commercial growers have sold them to grocery stores.
 Look for plants for your garden in seed catalogs.

 Sweet Potato Molokai Purple are delicious!
 Very sweet-fleshed and creamy, with overtones of chestnut.
 Much higher in antioxidants than orange-fleshed types.